mbamamykel77/stutern-task-google-search-design/README.md

 This task was from stutern academy, we were asked to do a google search of christiano ronaldo or messi and clone the entire landing page, Ronaldo is my favourite so i picked him.

-PS: It's no mobile responsive
+PS: It's not mobile responsive

 Below is a hosted link on Netlify